-A pre-market clinical investigation, namely, a clinical investigation with a device that has not yet been CE marked, will need to comply with the MDD, AIMDD, or the MDR.
-When clinical investigations are conducted under the MDR, they will also need to comply with any applicable common specifications, defined in MDR Article 2(71) as:

-'a set of technical and/or clinical requirements, other than a standard, that provides a means of complying with the legal obligations applicable to a device, process or system.'
+Clinical investigations conducted under the MDR will need to comply with any applicable common specifications, which are defined in MDR Article 2(71) as: a set of technical and/or clinical requirements, other than a standard, that provides a means of complying with the legal obligations applicable to a device, process or system.

-A clinical investigation will also need to comply with any applicable requirements of the national competent authority/authorities and ethics committee(s).
-Applicable European harmonized standards should be followed and other relevant international standards and European and national guidance documents should be taken into consideration.
-It is also important that sponsors are fully versed in the state of the art in medical practice related to the device technology involved, including relevant practice guidelines or other device-related guidance.
+A clinical investigation will also need to comply with any applicable requirements of the national competent authority(ies) and ethics committee(s).
+Relevant European harmonized standards, international standards and European and national guidance documents should also be taken into consideration.
+In addition, it is important that sponsors are fully versed in the state of the art in medical practice related to the device technology involved, including related practice guidelines or other device-specific guidance.
 This is important because the demonstration of compliance of a device with MDR safety and clinical performance requirements, for example, those specified in general safety and performance requirement (GSPR 1), must take account of the generally acknowledged state of the art.

-The MDR sets out very detailed requirements regarding clinical investigations in comparison with the Directives.
-MDR Articles 62 through 80 address:
+The MDR sets out very detailed requirements regarding clinical investigations when compared with the MDD and AIMDD.
+That is, MDR Articles 62 through 82 address in a comprehensive manner: